Jdelgado7050/CIS260Project-Vuln/README.md

-# CIS260 Project - ShadowScanner
+# ShadowScanner
-This project is a Vulnerability Scanner that scans a target host for open ports, detects running services, and queries the National Vulnerability Database (NVD) API for known CVE vulnerabilities associated with detected services.
+Shadow Scanner is an open-source network vulnerability scanner designed to identify open ports, services, and potential security risks associated with running software.
+It integrates with the National Vulnerability Database (NVD) to fetch relevant CVE data and assess risk severity.
-When running this project, you will need to install modules such as nmap and requests.
-I will be building functionalities on top throughout this project and after.

-Features:
+## Features

-Port Scanning – Uses nmap to detect open ports & running services.
+- Scans open ports and detects running services

-Cross-Platform – Works on Windows, Linux, macOS.

-Vulnerability Lookup – Queries the NVD API for known CVEs.
+- Retrieves vulnerability information from the NVD API

+- Displays severity levels based on CVSS scores

+- Supports scanning specific ports or the top 1000 ports

+- Provides a GUI for ease of use

+## License

+Shadow Scanner is released under the MIT License.
+See the LICENSE file for more details.

+## Support

+For issues, feature requests, or improvements, please open an issue on the GitHub Issues page.